Lectures

 Lec () (20 Jan, Mon) : Non-instructional day

-Theme: (2) Structural properties of protocols and basic lower techniques
+Theme: (2) Structural properties of protocols and basic lower bound techniques

 Lec 7 (22 Jan, Wed) : A combinatorial view of protocols via rectangles.
 Communication matrix.
 Nice property.
 Rectangles are nice.
-Inputs reaching an internal node forms a rectangle.
+Inputs reaching an internal node form a rectangle.
 Leaf rectangles are monochromatic.
-Protocols induces partition of the communication matrix into monochromatic rectangles.
+Protocols induce partition of the communication matrix into monochromatic rectangles.

 Lec () (24 Jan, Fri) : Class cancelled.
 Instructor out of town.